stevavoliajvar/stop_cloudflare/addon_firefox/bcma/README.md

 ```
 This add-on will block, notify, or redirect your request if the target website is using Cloudflare.
+Submit to global surveillance or resist.
+The choice is yours.

 * This add-on don't save your setting to disk. (no "storage" permission)